We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 Accuracy of data is therefore of paramount importance.

-Once all errors have been resolved, queries checked (and resolved if applicable) and you are satisfied that all the information is correct, click on Authorise;
+Once all errors have been resolved, queries checked (and resolved if applicable) and you are satisfied that all the information is correct (after checking your reports), click on Authorise;

 A window appears advising that the return cannot be edited once authorised and asks if you wish to continue, click “Yes”.
-The screen will appear requesting confirmation that the head teacher is satisfied that the census is accurate and complete;
+A screen will appear requesting confirmation that the head teacher is satisfied that the census is accurate and complete.

 NOTE: The headteacher is responsible for reviewing and authorising the census data before it is submitted to the LA and DfE.